Asymptotics of Learning with Deep Structured (Random) Features: Concluding remarks

 \subsection{Multi-Resolvent Deterministic Equivalents}

 The key for proving~\Cref{thm genRMT informal} is extending the anisotropic Marchenko-Pastur to mutli-resolvent expressions, which we summarize in the following proposition.
-For simplicity we carry the precise error term in the comparable regime only in the first statement, the other ones being similar. \begin{proposition} ~ \begin{enumerate} \item For any $A\in\R^{k\times p}$ we have
+For simplicity we carry the precise error term in the comparable regime only in the first statement, the other ones being similar. \begin{proposition} ~ \begin{enumerate} \item For any $A\in\R^{k\times p}$ we have\footnote{In a slight abuse of notation we use the $O(\cdots)$ notation in the sense of ``$\prec$''}

 \item For any $A\in\R^{p\times p}$ we have more generally

 \item For any $A\in\R^{p\times p}$ we have

 \item Finally, for any $A\in\R^{p\times p}$ we have